Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/EBS-VOLUMES.md

 - **Magnetic Generation Volumes:**
   - **Suited for Small Data Sets:**
     - **Performance:** Approx. 100 IOPS
+### EBS ENCRYPTION
+- EBS encryption is only available on certain instance types.
+- There is no direct way to encrypt an existing unencrypted volume, or to remove encryption from an encrypted volume.
+  - However, you can migrate data between encrypted and unencrypted volumes.
+## Snapshots
+- Snapshots are incremental
+- EBS backups use IO and we should not run them while the application is handling a lot of traffic
+- Snapshots are stored in S3 (we are not able to see them)
+- It is not necessary to detach the volume to do a snapshot, but it is recommended
+-  EBS volumes restored from snapshots need to be pre-warmed (using fio or dd commands to read the entire volume)
+- You can’t delete a snapshot of the root device of an EBS volume used by a registered AMI.
+You must first deregister the AMI before you can delete the snapshot.
+- Snapshots can be automated using Amazon Data Lifecycle Manage

 #### Instance Store Volumes
 - Provides block storage devices, raw volumes which can be mounted to a system